-In today’s hyper-connected world, where businesses rely heavily on network infrastructure to transmit data and deliver services, helping your clients understand network performance metrics is crucial in starting conversations about how Riverbed solutions can improve performance.
+In today’s hyper-connected world, where businesses rely heavily on network infrastructure to transmit data and deliver services, understanding network performance metrics is crucial.
 Network performance metrics provide insights into the efficiency, reliability, and overall health of a network.
 In this blog, we will delve into three major network performance metrics: Throughput, Network Latency (Delay), and Jitter.

-By understanding these metrics, you’ll be better equipped to help your clients optimize your network and ensure seamless operations.
+By understanding these metrics, you’ll be better equipped to optimize your network and ensure seamless operations.

 What is Throughput?

 Throughput refers to the amount of data that can be transmitted through a network within a given time frame.
 It is commonly measured in bits per second (bps) or its multiples (Kbps, Mbps, Gbps).
 Throughput represents the network’s capacity to deliver data and is often associated with bandwidth.
 It measures how fast data can be transferred between devices, servers, or networks.
 Higher throughput indicates a network’s ability to handle larger data volumes and support bandwidth-intensive applications such as video streaming or large file transfers.